hande-qmc/hande/documentation/manual/tests.rst

     testcode.py

-Note that the default set of tests are serial only.
+As the full test suite is extensive, it can take a long time to run, so the ``quick`` and even shorter ``vquick`` categories are provided that aim to test most functionality but run in a few minutes.
+By default the only the ``quick`` tests are run.
 The entire test suite is run every night using buildbot (http://www.cmth.ph.ic.ac.uk/buildbot/hande/).

 Selected data from the HANDE output is compared to known 'good' results